pwujczyk/ProductivityTools.Transfers.Archi/README.md

 #   Transfers

 Project saves predefined transfers to the database.
+It uses archi git repository as a source of data.

 <!--more-->